Oculoskeletal Dysplasia in the Northern Inuit Dog

 Below is an article written by our good friend Lindsey on the findings of OSD3 in the Northern Inuit dog.

 Oculoskeletal Dysplasia is a disease characterised by skeletal deformity and ocular abnormalities.
-Until recently only two strains genetic mutation had been reported in the Labrador Retriever and the Samoyed, however, after extensive genetic research undertaken by the Animal Health Trust, the OSD3 mutation has been discovered in the Northern Inuit Dog.
+Until recently, only two examples of genetic mutation had been reported in the Labrador Retriever and the Samoyed, however, after extensive genetic research undertaken by the Animal Health Trust, the OSD3 mutation has been discovered in the Northern Inuit Dog.

 As of September 2017 there have been three known, documented litters of Northern Inuits containing puppies affected with Oculoskeletal Dysplasia.
 Signs of abnormality can be detected from early puppy hood.
 Affected puppies are noted to have significant shortening of the limbs when compared to their unaffected litter mates and show dyplastic bone growth as they age, resulting in the legs and paws to bow outwards.
 Affected puppies also go on to develop eye problems resulting in cataracts and blindness and often appear to have abnormally large and protruding eyes from a young age.